Leader: Laura Vandezande and Mark Scheel

 The itinerary will include Avalon, Middle Ranch Reservoir (aka Thompson Reservoir- McGee Lake) and Little Harbor on the backside of the island.

-Bring your own lunch and snacks- we may have time to stop at the Catalina Airport where they sell food (and famous killer cookies), but this is not a guaranteed stop.
+Bring your own lunch, snacks, and water - we may have time to stop at the Catalina Airport where they sell food (and famous killer cookies), but this is not a guaranteed stop.

-Cost: Please bring $5 cash (optional) to help cover gas prices for the vans.
+Cost: Please bring $5 cash (optional) to help cover gas prices for the van.

 YOU ARE RESPONSIBLE FOR YOUR OWN TRANSPORTATION TO AND FROM THE ISLAND.
 As soon as you have confirmation you are on the trip, please make your reservations with the Catalina Express ferry, which costs about $85 round trip.
 Either take the 6am boat leaving from Long Beach, or stay on the island overnight Friday.
 Expect to return on the 6:30pm boat.
 More details will be emailed to you when you sign up for the trip.